MillironX/sc2-sequencing/README.md

 # SC2 Sequencing Cheats

-File manipulation/bioinformatics-type scripts that my colleuges have found useful in sequencing SARS-CoV2 (SC2).
+File manipulation/bioinformatics-type scripts that my colleagues have found useful in sequencing SARS-CoV2 (SC2).

 These scripts have various purposes, uses, and instructions.
 The only unifying